Getting Started | OAA

-The Office of Learning Support Services for Students with Disabilities is designed to arrange for specialized academic support services or modifications to the learning environment for students with a documented disability.
+The Office of Accessibility & Accommodation Services (OAA) is designed to arrange for specialized academic support services or modifications to the learning environment for students with a documented disability.

 - Complete the New Client Packet which contains the Initial Interview and Consent to Release forms.
-From the New Client Packet link, you can complete and submit online, the Initial Interview and Consent to Release documents (If you prefer, you can print a pdf).
+From the New Client Packet link, you can complete and submit online, the Initial Interview and Consent to Release documents.

 Step 2: Review your Accommodation Notification